lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
-- Often the number size is a problem.
-Use the `I()` function to divide centered cholesterol by 100.
-Check what happens.
-Keeping all else the same in the formula, wrap centered cholesterol with the `I()`.
+- The number size can be a problem.
+Use `I()` to divide centered cholesterol by 100.
+But that in the formula.

 `@hint`
 - The formula should be `got_cvd ~ I(centered_total_cholesterol / 100) + (1 | subject_id)`.